 My household is filled with the men in my life and to say they love hearty meals is an understatement.
 This hearty cowboy casserole fits the bill on every single level.
 We all have different schedules and at times we end up eating in shifts.
 Due to this, I often choose to make dishes that reheat well or hold up well to being kept warm for a period of time.
 Beef and rice are a filling combination and this stovetop casserole always satisfies.

 - I love making this casserole with both lean ground beef and chorizo giving it an unexpected kick in flavor.
-If preferred, you could certainly make this dish with all beef or all chorizo.
+If preferred, you could swap out one or the other using the same amount called for in the recipe.

-- Long grain rice is definitely the way to go and it cooks right along in the same skillet you use to cook the meat, making clean-up a breeze.
-Serve it any day of the week for a cowboy, or cowgirl pleasing dish.
+- Long grain rice is definitely the way to go for this recipe as it cooks right along in the same skillet that you'll use to cook the meat.
+This has the bonus of making clean-up a breeze.

 - You may also like this recipe for Skillet Lasagna from Eating on a Dime.